 - National Weather Service (NWS)

-- Downstream or upstream dam owners (it is not required to send a copy of the EAP, these are usually only included on the flowcharts and a couple of other sections)
+- Downstream or upstream dam owners (It is not required to send a copy of the EAP, these are usually only included on the flowcharts and other sections as needed)

 For Dam Stakeholders

-Dam owners must submit EAPs to the Governor’s Office of Emergency Services (Cal OES) for approval by deadlines that are based on the dam’s downstream hazard classification.
-Dam owners received letters in July identifying their dam’s hazard classification and the statutory deadlines for EAPs as shown below:
+Dam owners were required to submit EAPs to the Governor’s Office of Emergency Services (Cal OES) for review and approval by deadlines based on the dam’s downstream hazard classification.

 - Extremely high hazard dams: January 1, 2018

 It is important to note that inundation maps must first be submitted to DSOD for review and approval, and only approved inundation maps should be contained within EAPs that are submitted to Cal OES for their approval.

 Upon approval of the EAP by Cal OES, dam owners are responsible for ensuring that the approved EAP is disseminated to appropriate public safety and emergency management agencies, which includes DSOD.
 Thank you for your cooperation.